17 Types Of Rakes (Uses & Pictures)

 Undercoat rake for pets

 An undercoat rake is another type not made for landscaping but for your pets!
-These rakes are handheld, and the head features a cluster of curved blades, sharp enough to get at your dog’s undercoat.
+These tools are handheld, and the head features a cluster of curved blades, sharp enough to get at your dog’s undercoat.
 The width you need between these blades will differ depending on your dog’s breed and coat.

 Undercoat rakes are made for shedding breeds, and you can use them weekly.
 You may need to increase this frequency when your dog starts to shed heavily as the seasons change.
+See more related content in our article about outdoor furniture on grass on this page.

 Similar Posts